2017 State of Linux Media Center Software

-One of the most reputable sources of TV viewing information is the Nielson Agency.
+One of the most reputable sources of TV viewing information is the Nielsen Agency.
 They study the trends and habits of media consumption (TV, Radio, etc.) in more than 100 countries worldwide.
-In their recent 2016 Q1 Nielson Report they present several key findings about the latest media consumption habits: The key points of this report is as follows:
+In their recent 2016 Q1 Nielsen Report they present several key findings about the latest media consumption habits: The key points of this report is as follows:

 - The report partitions audiences into several groups by age (2-11, 12-17, 18-24, 25-34, 35-49, 50-64, and 65+ years old) and also by ethnicity (White, Black, Hispanic, and Asian American).

 - TV is the dominant source of entertainment (148 hr / month).
 App/Web on a smartphone (59 hr/month) and AM/FM radio (54 hr/month) are second and third, respectively.
 Time-shifted TV (DVR, 23 hr/month), video on a PC (39.5 hr/month), and video on a smartphone (2.5 hr/month) barely stack up in comparison of well-established content delivery methods.

 - Over the last five years, TV consumption has decreased by 1.8 - 39.1% for all groups EXCEPT the 65+ group which saw a 4.6% increase.

 - Over the last year, TV consumption has decreased by 2.4 - 13.3% for all groups younger than 50 years old.
 These decreases are all fairly large relative to reports from one year ago.
 Ages 50+ have seen a slight increase in TV consumption.

 - DVRs are present in 50% of surveyed households, but this trend has remained constant for the last two years.
 Meanwhile, streaming video on demand has grown by nearly 10%.